lifting-bits/fennec/README.md

 #### Installation

-First, clone this repository using `git clone [INSERT LINK]` and navigate into the directory.
+First, clone this repository using `git clone https://github.com/trailofbits/fennec` and navigate into the directory.

 ##### McSema Setup
 You will need a working copy of McSema and Remill - specifically, version 2.0.0.
 Build instructions can be found at https://github.com/trailofbits/mcsema/tree/v2.0.0.
 This requires a copy of IDA Pro.